django-json-api/django-rest-framework-json-api/docs/usage.md

 # Usage

-The DJA package implements a custom renderer, parser, exception handler, and pagination.
+The DJA package implements a custom renderer, parser, exception handler, query filter backends, and pagination.
 To get started enable the pieces in `settings.py` that you want to use.

-Many features of the JSON:API format standard have been implemented using Mixin classes in `serializers.py`.
+Many features of the [JSON:API](http://jsonapi.org/format) format standard have been implemented using Mixin classes in `serializers.py`.
 The easiest way to make use of those features is to import ModelSerializer variants from `rest_framework_json_api` instead of the usual `rest_framework`